 Sometimes in the investing game, slow and steady wins the race.

 Interestingly enough, sometimes, these companies even decline.
 But, since they’re in it for the long haul, growth investors stay in their positions for the most part.
-It’s not that growth investors don’t look for growth in their positions; it’s that their criteria for selecting stocks are different.
+It’s not that growth investors don’t look for growth in their positions; their criteria for selecting stocks are different.

 As the title implies, value investing is about being a bargain hunter.
 Who doesn’t want to find the diamond in the rough, paying $.95 on the dollar for your position?